openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 stream_id

 > REQUIRED.
-The stream to which the subject is being added.
+A string identifying the stream to which the subject is being added.

 subject